BBC Class Act Actors Directory

-The BBC has set challenging new 2020 targets for disabled people (8 percent all staff, 8 percent leadership and 8 percent on screen and in some lead roles) which go wider and further than ever before, which aim to ensure our content reflects the public we serve.
+The development programme comes as part of our ambition to support and raise the profile of disabled actors.
+The BBC has set challenging 2020 disability targets (8% of all staff, leadership and on screen) which go further than ever before and aim to ensure our content reflects the public we serve.

 Search the site